apusnetwork/dazzleai-frontend/content/legal/privacy-policy.md

 ### Voluntary correspondence

-When you write to getimg.ai with a question or to ask for help, we keep that correspondence, including the email address, so that we have a history of past correspondences to reference if you reach out in the future.
+When you write to dazzle.ai with a question or to ask for help, we keep that correspondence, including the email address, so that we have a history of past correspondences to reference if you reach out in the future.

 We also store any information you volunteer like surveys.
 Sometimes when we do customer interviews, we may ask for your permission to record the conversation for future reference or use.
 We only do so if you give your express consent.